railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 .. note:: Project

-	In OpenERP a project is represented by a set of tasks to be completed.
+	In OpenERP, a project is represented by a set of tasks to be completed.
 	Projects have a tree structure that can be divided into phases and sub-phases.
 	This structure is very useful to organise your work.